Mulwor/note-app/0_interview/on-english/css/eng.md

 Another one is `sticky` - it looks like fixed but it save its position to the top of the viewport only inside its parent container

-Another one is `absolute` - removes the element from the normal flow and positions it relative to the nearest positioned parents, but if don't have parent it moves to the browser window.
+Another one is `absolute` - removes the element from the normal flow.
+It moves relative to the nearest positioned parent, If there is no positioned parent, it goes to the browser window.

 </details>